 Bat bug: yes, but rarely does it feed on humans

 Black carpet beetle: no, but hair on body can cause allergic reaction and welts

 Swallow bug: yes, but rarely does it feed on humans

 Ticks: blood (mostly dogs, cats, and wildlife but also humans)

 Is it a bed bug or a flea?

-All of the above are bugs that look like bed bugs, but most of these bugs don't bite.
+All of the above are bugs that can look like bed bugs, but most of these bugs don't bite.
 If you have clear evidence of repeated bite marks, you might be able to eliminate the others and focus on the flea.
-Fleas are most commonly found on animals, but are not picky about their hosts and will feed on humans too.
-The difference between bed bugs and fleas is that bed bugs are shaped more like an apple seed and crawl.
+Fleas are most commonly found on animals, but are not picky about their hosts and will feed on humans, too.
+The difference between bed bugs and fleas is that bed bugs are shaped more like an apple seed and they crawl.
 Fleas are much smaller and jump when disturbed.

 Bed bugs can create high levels of stress and anxiety.
 If you suspect you have an infestation, it is best to contact a professional pest management company.

 Contact Terminix's® bed bug professionals online or by calling (877) 837-6464 today!
 A suspected bed bug infestation needs immediate professional inspection and identification, since bed bugs are so easily confused with other household bugs and pests.

 At Terminix, we can provide on-site bed bug pest inspections and put together a bed bug treatment plan tailored to the severity of your problem, the layout of your home and your personal lifestyle needs and preferences.
 If our professionals discover that you're not dealing with a bed bug problem, depending on the type of infestation you are dealing with, we may be able to put together a treatment plan aimed at the specific pest species you're struggling with.